 COVID-19, Systemic Risk and Education Sector Resilience in the Caribbean Region

-This session will try to provide a snapshot of the Caribbean perspective during COVID 19 crisis taking into account the Hurricane season.
+This session provides a snapshot of the Caribbean perspective during COVID 19 crisis taking into account the Hurricane season.

-Governments in the region are now using the instruments they have available in order to secure school safety and in many cases the lack of specific preparedness measures to face pandemics has led to improvisation and real time testing of policies and measures during the crisis.
+Governments in the region are now using the instruments they have available in order to secure school safety and in many cases, the lack of specific preparedness measures to face pandemics has led to improvisation and real-time testing of policies and measures during the crisis.
 Policies, practices and tools, have been designed, developed, and implemented by national governments and by regional and international inter-governmental agencies.
-Nowadays, those instruments have being tested in the Caribbean region, and some gaps and improvements need to be identified in order to secure that these tools include among others biological hazards and guarantee that: 1) students and educators are safe from death, injury, and harm in schools; 2) continuity of education through all expected hazards and threats; 3) risk reduction and resilience is being strengthen through education; and, 4) education sector investments are safeguard.
+Nowadays, those instruments have been tested in the Caribbean region, and some gaps and improvements need to be identified in order to secure that these tools include among others biological hazards and guarantee that: 1) students and educators are safe from death, injury, and harm in schools; 2) continuity of education through all expected hazards and threats; 3) risk reduction and resilience are being strengthened through education; and, 4) education sector investments are safeguarded.

 - Share practical elements for safe schools in times of COVID-19 from a global perspective.